MBChB, BSc(Hons), PhD, FRCP(Lond)

 I qualified in medicine from the University of Birmingham in 1994 with a 1st class honours degree in Physiology.
 After becoming a member of the Royal College of Physicians in 1998 I returned to London to become a Medical Research Council Clinical Research Fellow at Hammersmith Hospital under the supervision of Professor Steve Bloom.

-My original research on the role of the gut hormones PYY, oxyntomodulin and ghrelin in the regulation of food intake culmunated in a PhD in Physiology, awarded in 2005.
+My original research on the role of the gut hormones PYY, oxyntomodulin and ghrelin in the regulation of food intake culminated in a PhD in Physiology, awarded in 2005.
 Obesity surgery is believed to act through alterations in the release of these appetite-regulating hormones.

 I was appointed Consultant in Endocrinology and Diabetes at Barnet Hospital in 2006 and continue to have a specialist interest in the clinical management of obesity.